openmedlab/.github/profile/README.md

 With the development of Artificial General Intelligence (AGI), deep learning methods are utilized in many other fields with image, text and other information.

 - [ProSST](https://github.com/openmedlab/ProSST): A Pre-trained Protein Sequence and Structure Transformer with Disentangled Attention.
-- [ProtSSN](https://github.com/openmedlab/ProtSSN): Fusion of protein sequence and structural information, using denoising pre-training network for protein engineering (zero-shot).
+- [ProtSSN](https://github.com/openmedlab/ProtSSN): Fusion of Protein Sequence and Structural Information, using Denoising Pre-training Network for Protein Engineering (zero-shot).
 - [Swin-UMamba](https://github.com/openmedlab/Swin-UMamba): Mamba-based UNet with ImageNet-based pretraining.
 - [Osteoarthritis-Benchmark](https://github.com/openmedlab/Osteoarthritis-Benchmark): Benchmark for Assessing Large Language Models on Knowledge and Decision-Making Capacity in Osteoarthritis Treatment.